BryceFrye/spree_instagram/README.md

 ```

 An 'Instagram' tab will be added to admin where you can moderate the photos you wish to display.
-To display an array of approved photos, simply add:
+To get an array of approved photos, simply use the approved_photos method:

 ```ruby
 @photos = Spree::InstagramPhoto.approved_photos